 A thermometer (the digital ones might be inaccurate)

 Use paper towels for bedding or something softer (small blanket, washing towels) make sure it’s something they can’t eat or swallow.

-Ready to build a chicken brooder?
+Ready to set up a brooder box?
 OK here we go:

-As the small chicks get bigger you can change the towels with sand or something similar.
+As the baby chicks get bigger you can change the towels with sand or something similar.

 If you decide to use the kiddie pool, first place the pool in the area where you would like to keep your little chicks.
 Afterward, use the box to create gating all around the pool, so you will keep the chickens inside.

-Then place the bedding material on the bottom, use one chicken waterer for up to 30 chicks and one chicken feeder for the same amount of chicks.
+Then place the bedding material on the bottom, use one chicken waterer for up to 30 baby chicks, and one chicken feeder for the same amount of chicks.

 It is important to pay attention to fire safety when installing the heat lamp inside the box, check the thermometer frequently so you are sure the temperature is optimal for the young chickens.